-Now the annoying is that "The Diamond Hunters" is actually not bad with its soap opera style drama between a brother and his foster brother over the family empire, switch diamonds for oil and you could be talking "Dallas".
-And typically in this sort of soap-opera style drama there is romance, wrong doing, bribery and of course it all builds up to that dramatic climax as Johnny discovers that Benedict has been working with some less than innocent people to siphon of the best diamonds from his dredging ship.
-In truth it isn't in the least bit complicated but nicely put together to make it easy to watch.
+Now the annoying is that "The Diamond Hunters" is actually not bad with its soap opera style drama between a brother and his foster brother over the family empire, switch the diamonds for oil and you could be talking "Dallas".
+And typically in this sort of soap-opera style drama there is romance, wrong doing, bribery and of course it all builds up to that dramatic climax as Johnny discovers that Benedict has been working with some less than innocent people to siphon of the best diamonds from his dredging operation.
+In truth it isn't in the least bit complicated but reasonably nicely put together to make it easy to watch.

-Most of why "The Diamond Hunters" ends up easy to watch actually rests in the casting as both Alyssa Milano and Sean Patrick Flanery are likeable and that transfers to their characters whilst Michael Easton comes across as your classic villain, greasy long black hair and generally negative about everything.
+Most of why "The Diamond Hunters" ends up easy to watch actually rests in the casting as both Alyssa Milano and Sean Patrick Flanery are likeable and that transfers to their characters whilst Michael Easton comes across as your classic villain, greasy black hair and generally negative about everything.
 Yes the characters are pretty basic but in truth when a movie is as simple as "The Diamond Hunters" over complicated characters would be out of place.

 What this all boils down to is that "The Diamond Hunters" is surprisingly entertaining but that is in a soap-opera, melodrama sort of way.
 How the full version comes across is another matter and part of me wonders whether at close to 180 minutes that version would feel drawn out.